On this page:

 Background

-6. The annual Budget Act does not give the Scottish Administration, or any other body funded direct from the Scottish Consolidated Fund (SCF), the power to undertake any action.
-It gives authorisation for resources to be used and payments to be made out of the SCF for the purpose of undertaking certain actions for which they should already possess powers.
-Continuing functions of Government should be defined by specific statute and the rules of propriety are such that common law powers cannot be relied upon for continuing functions unless they are de minimis.
+6. The annual Budget Act does not give the SG, or any other organisation funded direct from the Scottish Consolidated Fund (SCF), the power to undertake any action.
+It provides authorisation for resources to be used and payments to be made out of the SCF for the purpose of undertaking actions for which they should already possess statutory powers.
+Continuing functions of government should be defined by specific statute and the rules of propriety are such that common law powers cannot be relied upon for continuing functions unless they are de minimis.

 Procedures

-7. Business areas undertaking expenditure must satisfy themselves that there is statutory authority for the activity giving rise to the expenditure, and that the expenditure is wholly in line with the relevant enabling statute.
-It is, of course, particularly important to consider the point in relation to new expenditure initiatives, including those proposed by Ministers, and in making changes to existing expenditure schemes.
+7. SG business areas undertaking expenditure must satisfy themselves that there is statutory authority for the activity giving rise to the expenditure, and that the expenditure is wholly in line with the relevant enabling statute.
+It is particularly important to consider this in relation to new expenditure initiatives, including those proposed by Ministers, and in making changes to existing expenditure schemes.
 This should be done early in the consideration process; and if necessary legal advice should be sought.

-8. If there is no statutory power, it may still be possible to undertake the activity (provided any necessary resultant expenditure is authorised by Budget Act for the financial year in question) provided:
+8. If there is no statutory power, it may still be possible to undertake the activity (provided any necessary resultant expenditure is authorised by Budget Act for the financial year in question) where:

-• the Scottish Ministers possess the necessary common law powers; and
+• Scottish Ministers possess the necessary common law powers; and

-• the expenditure is not of a continuing nature unless either the sums involved below £1 million a year or Ministers undertake to seek statutory powers at the first available opportunity.
+• the expenditure is not of a continuing nature unless either the sums involved are under £1 million a year or Ministers undertake to seek statutory powers at the first available opportunity.

-9. Business areas within the Scottish Administration contemplating activities giving rise to expenditure for which there are no statutory powers must:
+9. SG business areas contemplating activities giving rise to expenditure for which there are no statutory powers must:

 • satisfy themselves that common law powers exist; and

-• seek the approval of the relevant portfolio Finance Team before undertaking such activity.
+• seek the approval of the relevant SG Finance Business Partner (or equivalent) before undertaking such activity.

-10. Business areas should seek legal advice on the existence of common law powers.
-In general, the Scottish Ministers, through the Crown, possess wide common law powers in areas within devolved competence, so far as these are not superseded by statutory powers; but they will have no common law powers in respect of "reserved matters" as set out in the Scotland Act 1998.
+10. SG business areas should seek legal advice on the existence of common law powers.
+Scottish Ministers, through the Crown, possess wide common law powers in areas within devolved competence, so far as these are not superseded by statutory powers; but they will have no common law powers in respect of "reserved matters" as set out in the Scotland Act 1998.

 Informing the Parliament

 11. The Parliament should be informed of reliance on common law powers prior to activity giving rise to expenditure being undertaken.
-This can be done by suitable notes in the documents accompanying Budget Bills or Amendment Orders, or if this is not possible by the responsible Cabinet Secretary or Minister writing to the Convener of the Finance Committee.
-The letter should be prepared by the relevant business area in consultation with their portfolio Finance Team.
+This can be done by suitable notes in the documents accompanying Budget Bills or Revisions, or if this is not possible by the responsible Cabinet Secretary or Minister writing to the Convener of the Finance Committee.
+The letter should be prepared by the relevant SG business area in consultation with the relevant SG Finance Business Partner (or equivalent).

 Back to top